shainachen/react-music/README.md

 ## Running the Application Locally

-Start the application by navigating into the project directory and using the following command:
+Start the application by navigating into the project directory.
+Use the following command specifying either `mysql` or `in-memory` as the <profile_name>:

 ~~~
-$ ./gradlew clean assemble && java -jar build/libs/gs-spring-boot-0.1.0.jar
+$ ./gradlew clean assemble && java -jar -Dspring.profiles.active=<profile_name> build/libs/gs-spring-boot-0.1.0.jar
 ~~~

+If no profile is specified, `in-memory` will be used.
 The application will be started on the default port localhost:8080/.

 ## Deploying the Application to Cloud Foundry

 Install the 'cf' [command-line interface for Cloud Foundry](http://docs.cloudfoundry.org/cf-cli/), target a Cloud Foundry instance, and log in to Cloud Foundry.
+The application will find the database service to which it is bound and configure the corresponding Spring profile.
+If MySQL is not bound to the app, the `in-memory` datasource will be used.
 Then, the application can be built and pushed with these commands:

 ~~~
 $ ./gradlew clean assemble